joebhakim/street_crossing_sim/report.md

 ## Executive Summary

+The following was belched out without care or love by an AI.
+Read it if you dare.
+(Actually we went back and forth on this, but I find these sorts of disclaimers to be important for the safeguarding of the future.)

 This report analyzes pedestrian navigation strategies in a Manhattan-grid urban environment with traffic signals.
 We implemented a graph-based simulation modeling 2×2 intersections connected by street crossings ('s' edges) and block connections ('b' edges), comparing four navigation strategies through comprehensive path analysis and Monte Carlo simulation.

 ![City Graph Structure](city_graph.png)